 That’s the case of the Graphic Pen plugin.
 The resulting image is far from acceptable.
 Perhaps it looked good, many years ago, when it was part of the revolutionary Artistic Effects collection published by the now defunct, Aldus Software.
-But now, with the vast amount of artistic effects plugins and applications (such as Gertrudis Pro, the best one in my opinion), you should have to find a way to make the most of those plugins.
+But now, with the vast amount of artistic effects plugins and applications you should have to find a way to make the most of those plugins.

 In this tutorial you will learn how to use the Photocopy and Sharpen More filters, and the Overlay blending mode to archieve colored ink drawings.

 Step 1: Make a copy of the image in a different layer and select that layer.

 Step 2: Apply the Photocopy filter (FILTERS >> SKETCH >> PHOTOCOPY) to the topmost layer using the settings shown in the image above.
 Click on the image to se a larger version of the result.